ucl-dark/pax/README.md

 ```

 # Installation
-Pax is written in pure Python, but depends on C++ code via JAX.
+PAX is written in pure Python, but depends on C++ code via JAX.

 Because JAX installation is different depending on your CUDA version, Haiku does not list JAX as a dependency in requirements.txt.